-In between the two extremes, lies a subset of countries that are neither democracies nor dictatorships, though they bear characteristic features of both.
+In between the two extremes, the set of all kinds of governments includes a subset; countries which belong here are neither democracies nor dictatorships, though they bear characteristic features of both.
 In my own work I have joined other authors in calling them autocracies.
 This class is made up of a colorful multitude: I would place in it the pre-war regimes of the Hungarian regent Miklós Horthy and the Polish statesman Jozef Pilsudsky, or that of the Argentinean president Juan Domingo Peron in the post-war era.
-In our own time, besides the Russian president Vladimir Putin, the leaders of Belarus and many Central Asian post-soviet states rule over countries belonging to this subset.
+In our own time, besides the Russian president Vladimir Putin, the leaders of Belarus and many Central Asian post-soviet states rule over countries which belong to this subset.

 I believe that under Viktor Orbán Hungary has moved from the subset of democracies into the subset of autocracies.
 I am not talking in the future tense, about the danger of the country becoming an autocracy.
-The move has already taken place.
+The move has already taken place: the change has happened.

 To consider Orbán a dictator would be to misunderstand the present Hungarian situation.
-Hungary today has a multi-party system, opposition parties function legally, news-papers opposing the government can be published.
-Political opponents are not imprisoned en masse, nor are they liquidated.
-We know all too well what real dictatorship is; we have experienced it, and what we are experiencing now is different.
+Hungary today has a multi-party system, opposition parties function legally, newspapers opposing the government can be published.
+Political opponents are not imprisoned en masse; nor are they liquidated.
+We know all too well what real dictatorship is; we have experienced it, and what we are experiencing now is not that.
 However, to believe that Orbán is the leader of a democracy, and that although he breaks the rules of democracy from time to time, in the end he still behaves like a democrat, would also be a misunderstanding.
 I do not even want to raise the question of whether Orbán, in the depths of his heart, is a true democrat or not.
 This may be an important question for his future biographer, but it is irrelevant for our analysis.
 We have to investigate what has actually already happened.
 And what has already happened is enough for us to say that Hungary now belongs to the wide subset of autocratic countries that are "neither democracies nor dictatorships."